mmcd/mmcd.github.io/_posts/2017-05-22-spark-cassandra-gpu1.md

 author: "michael"
 ---

-This is fairly non-trivial to figure out, but in hindsight seems easy now.
+This was fairly non-trivial to figure out, but in hindsight seems easy now.
+I need to write this up better, this is mostly just running notes for myself right now.

 The big things:
 * I opted for Pyspark because python